Gerald Massey: Writing career

-Massey's first public appearance as a writer was in connection with a journal called the Spirit of Freedom, of which he became editor, and he was only twenty-two when he published his first volume of poems, Voices of Freedom and Lyrics of Love (1850).
-These he followed in rapid succession with The Ballad of Babe Christabel (1854), War Waits (1855), Havelock's March (1860), and A Tale of Eternity (1869).
+Massey's first public appearance as a writer was in connection with the Chartist journal Spirit of Freedom, and Working Man's Vindicator, of which he became editor.
+His first volume of poems, Poems and Chansons, was printed privately in 1848.
+The publication of The Ballad of Babe Christabel, with Other Lyrical Poems (1854) brought Massey to greater attention.

 In 1889, Massey published a two-volume collection of his poems called My Lyrical Life.
-He also published works dealing with Spiritualism, the study of Shakespeare's sonnets (1872 and 1890), and theological speculation.
-It is generally understood that he was the original of George Eliot's Felix Holt.
+He also published works dealing with Spiritualism, the study of Shakespeare's sonnets, and theological speculation.
+The title character of George Eliot's novel Felix Holt, the Radical is sometimes thought to have been based on Massey.

-Massey's poetry has a certain rough and vigorous element of sincerity and strength which easily accounts for its popularity at the time of its production.
-He treated the theme of Sir Richard Grenville before Tennyson thought of using it, with much force and vitality.
-Indeed, Tennyson's own praise of Massey's work is still its best eulogy, for the Laureate found in him a poet of fine lyrical impulse, and of a rich half-Oriental imagination.
-The inspiration of his poetry is a combination of his vast knowledge based on travels, research and experiences; he was a patriotic humanist to the core.
-His poem "The Merry, Merry May" was set to music in 1894 by the composer Cyril Rootham and then in a popular song by composer Christabel Baxendale.
+Massey's poetry has a certain rough and vigorous element of sincerity and strength which accounts for its popularity at the time of its production.
+He treated the theme of Sir Richard Grenville before Alfred, Lord Tennyson did, and was praised by Tennyson.
+His poem "The Merry, Merry May" was set to music in 1894 by Cyril Rootham and later by Christabel Baxendale.

-Massey was a believer in spiritual evolution; he opined that Darwin's theory of evolution was incomplete without spiritualism:The theory contains only one half the explanation of man's origins and needs spiritualism to carry it through and complete it.
+Massey was a believer in spiritual evolution; he opined that Darwin's theory of evolution was incomplete without it:The theory contains only one half the explanation of man's origins and needs spiritualism to carry it through and complete it.
 For while this ascent on the physical side has been progressing through myriads of ages, the Divine descent has also been going on – man being spiritually an incarnation from the Divine as well as a human development from the animal creation.
 The cause of the development is spiritual.
 Mr. Darwin's theory does not in the least militate against ours – we think it necessitates it; he simply does not deal with our side of the subject.
 He can not go lower than the dust of the earth for the matter of life; and for us, the main interest of our origin must lie in the spiritual domain.